 View this project by Surface R Sdn.
 Bhd.

 3. Create a visual flow

 If you have an open space kitchen that’s connected to a living or dining area, create a smooth visual flow between these areas through the use of colours so that your tiny kitchen won’t feel too cramped.
 In this modern condominium, the open kitchen shares a similar colour theme of dark brown, grey and black with the dining area that connects these two spaces together and visually stretches the space.

-Interior Firm: One Space Sdn Bhd
+View this project by One Space Sdn Bhd

 4. Distract the eyes with bold flooring

 The floor is often an overlooked area of a kitchen.
 So consider installing an eye-catching pattern on the floor to distract the eyes from the limited room dimensions.